 Enjoy a leisurely Atlantic Canada road trip around Nova Scotia and Canada’s smallest province, Prince Edward Island.

 Following a circular route from Halifax, you'll encounter picturesque fishing villages, scenic hiking trails, fabulous seafood and remote lighthouses.

 See the UNESCO World Heritage Site of Lunenburg, enjoy a whale watching excursion and marvel at the world’s highest tides in the Bay of Fundy.

-Then, explore Prince Edward Island's red beaches and rolling farmland before ending the trip with a drive on Cape Breton’s Cabot Trail.
+Then, explore Prince Edward Island's sandy beaches and rolling farmland before ending the trip with a drive on Cape Breton’s Cabot Trail.